 \section{Introduction}

 One of the most exciting observations in theoretical physics is the deep connection between gravity and information, which originates from the research of black hole entropy \cite{Bekenstein:1973ur}.
-After the proposal of AdS/CFT conjecture \cite{Maldacena:1997re,Witten:1998qj}, this connection is becoming more and more convincing and arises mountains of research interests.
-Ryu and Takayanagi then formulated a proposal that relates the entanglement entropy in the boundary theory to the areas of minimal surfaces in the AdS spacetime \cite{Nishioka:2009un,Lewkowycz:2013nqa}.
+After the proposal of AdS/CFT conjecture \cite{Maldacena:1997re,Witten:1998qj}, this connection is becoming more and more convincing and rises mountains of research interest.
+Ryu and Takayanagi \cite{Ryu:2006bv} then formulated a proposal that relates the entanglement entropy in the boundary theory to the areas of minimal surfaces in the anti-de Sitter (AdS) spacetime (see \cite{Nishioka:2009un} for a review).
 This proposal strongly suggests that spacetime can be regarded as an emergent phenomenon related to quantum entanglement.
 However, as the research progresses, it is noticed that the black hole horizon blocks our way to understand spacetime in terms of entanglement.
-One evidence is that the minimal surfaces in RT proposal are unable to probe the whole geometry behind the black hole horizon.
-Besides, the volume behind the horizon keeps growing in late time while the entanglement has already been saturated \cite{Hartman:2013qma}.
+One evidence is that the minimal surfaces in the Ryu-Takayanagi proposal are unable to probe the whole geometry behind the black hole horizon.
+Additionally, the volume behind the horizon keeps growing in late time while the entanglement has already been saturated \cite{Hartman:2013qma}.
 These facts implicitly suggest that entanglement entropy is not enough and bring another quantity from information theory called quantum complexity into our sight \cite{Susskind:2014moa,Susskind:2014rva,Brown:2015bva,Stanford:2014jda,Brown:2015lvg}.
 Briefly speaking, quantum complexity is usually defined as the least possible number of unitary transformations needed for constructing a target state from a given reference state.
 In chaotic systems, the complexity will be expected to grow linearly and be sensitive to perturbations.
-These properties inspire people to notice that certain geometry quantities about black holes also have such behaviour and these similarities lead us to the conjectures of holographic complexity.
+These properties inspire people to notice that certain geometry quantities about black holes also have such behavior and these similarities lead us to the conjectures of holographic complexity.

 There are several different proposals for the holographic description of complexity.
-The first is known as the complexity=volume (CV) conjecture which identifies the complexity with the volume $\mathcal{V}$ of the maximum co-dimension one surface anchored to the boundary,
+The first is known as the complexity=volume (CV) conjecture, which identifies the complexity with the volume $\mathcal{V}$ of the maximum codimension-one surface anchored to the boundary,